Oxleas Woodlands – A Brief History

 Shooters Hill from the south c.1900, with Castle Wood House prominent in the woods.

 Thick woodland crowded along either side of the old Dover road (Watling Street) that crosses the summit, and by the 18th century this had become a favoured haunt of highwaymen.
 Newspapers from between 1740-1800 frequently carried reports of armed robberies on Shooters Hill.
 Many of the perpetrators met a grisly end on gallows erected along the Dover Road on either side of the hill.
 Eventually part of the woodland beside of the road was cleared to prevent highwaymen and footpads hiding there.
 The steepness of the hill itself also caused frequent difficulty for horse-drawn coaches, and in 1817 labourers were employed to dig soil from the south side of the hill to even-out the road as it climbed the hill.

-In 1842 the right to shoot game (primarily rabbit and game-bird) was taken over by a Mr Coulthurst who may have constructed the long ride that runs from the south-east corner of Oxleas Meadow towards the old Dover road (near the Thompsons garden centre).
+In 1842 the right to shoot game (primarily rabbit and game-bird) was taken over by William Coulthurst who constructed the long ride that runs from the south-east corner of Oxleas Meadow towards the old Dover road (near the Thompsons garden centre).
 Shooting rights were rigorously protected but poaching was common especially by poorer families from Woolwich and Plumstead.